styropyr0/Coroutines/README.md

 ### 6. CoroutineScopeWithCancellation

 `CoroutineScopeWithCancellation` represents a coroutine scope with cancellation support for all coroutines within the scope.
 This class allows launching coroutines, waiting for them to complete, and canceling them when needed.
-If any coroutine in the scope is canceled, all others are also canceled.
+If any coroutine in the scope is canceled, all coroutines within it are also canceled.

 ### Constructor: